NVizzutti/pixelary/README.md

 ### Bonuses

+  If the MVPs are completed earlier than expected, there are a few ways to improve the project:

 - [ ] Have mixed images, where users guess two words instead of one.
 - [ ] Give the images some effects from easel.js, such as perspective, blur, etc.

+####Note To a/A:
+I'm was having a hard time gauging the difficulty of these projects because most of the ideas work with libraries I haven't spent much time with.
+Please let me know if I am off-base, as I do not want to do something overly simple.
+I will remove this from README.